-Complainants of interpersonal violence, gender-based harassment, hazing, sexual assault and/or stalking are encouraged to begin the process by talking with whomever they feel comfortable, which could include employees that serve as a source of personal or professional support.
+Complainants of interpersonal violence, sex-based discrimination and/or harassment, hazing, sexual assault and/or stalking are encouraged to begin the process by talking with whomever they feel comfortable, which could include employees that serve as a source of personal or professional support.

-Community members should be aware that all employees, with the exception of confidential resources, who are notified about an incident, are expected to report it to the Title IX Coordinator, the Department of Safety, Deputy Title IX Coordinators, or the Coordinator for Interpersonal Violence Prevention and Education.
+Community members should be aware that all employees, with the exception of confidential resources, who are notified about an incident, are expected to report it to the Title IX Coordinator, the Department of Safety, Deputy Title IX Coordinators, or the Prevention and Education Specialist.